AlexDelly/AlexDelly/README.md

-<h3 align="center">Hello my name is Alex and I am a Frontend Developer from Moscow</h3>
+<h3>Hello my name is Alex and I am a Frontend Developer from Moscow</h3>

 ## Contact me:<br>